PumpkinSpace/PySCPI/src/pySCPI README.txt

 The format of your DELAY command is incorrect, use the format <DELAY x> where x is the length of the delay in milliseconds eg. <DELAY 2000> for a 2000ms delay.

 *** The requested ADDRESS command is not valid.
-Use <ADDRESS 0xYY>*** The format of the ADDRESS command that you issues is incorrect, use the format <ADDRESS 0xYY> where YY is the hexidecimal number of the address you want to use eg <ADDRESS 0x55>.
+Use <ADDRESS 0xYY>*** The format of the ADDRESS command that you issues is incorrect, use the format <ADDRESS 0xYY> where YY is the hexidecimal number of the addres	s you want to use eg <ADDRESS 0x55>.

 *** The requested BITRATE command is not valid.
 Use <BITRATE x>*** The format of your BITRATE command is incorrect, use the format <BITRATE x> where x is the new bitrate in kHz eg. <BITRATE 200> for a 200kHz bitrate.